 - Current employer-language samples mention Security+ alongside SIEM, incident response, IAM, cloud, NIST, EDR, firewall, Cisco, and scripting language.

-- RoleMath blocks previous-year and future-demand claims until comparable repeat posting snapshots exist.
+- RoleMath blocks year-over-year and future-demand claims until comparable repeat posting snapshots exist.

 - AI makes verification more important: use AI to draft and explain, then prove you can check the evidence.